gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terragrunt-architecture-dry.md

 }
 ```

-This pattern is useful for global configuration blocks that need to be imported in all of your modules, but what if you
+This pattern is useful for global configuration blocks that need to be included in all of your modules, but what if you
 have Terragrunt configurations that are only relevant to subsets of your module?
 For example, consider the following
 terragrunt file structure, which defines three environments (`prod`, `qa`, and `stage`) with the same infrastructure in
 each one (an app, a MySQL database, and a VPC):